bryding/DotsUpgrader/README.md

 ### Quick Start

-To use this tool simply run the dotsupgrader python with the necessary arguments.
+To use this tool simply run the dotsupgrader python script with the necessary arguments.
 Specify the directory you want to convert files in, which stage of the process you want to execute, and if you want to commit the changes.

 `python dotsupgrader.py --dir C:/YourGame/Assets/Scripts/EcsComponents --stage 1 --commit true`

-### Steps to upgrade (note: do NOT upgrade to entities 1.0 until this guide tells you to!)
+### Steps

 1. In stage 1, every IComponentData and IBufferElementData in the directory you specify (recursively) will be evaluated for the potential ugprade.
 If a given file contains the `[GenerateAuthoringComponent]` attribute, the script will attempt to add a monobehaviour corresponding to the old authoring component that Unity used to generate for you; it will also rename the file accordingly.
     - note that this tool assumes you are using `[GenerateAuthoringComponent]` attributes alone, meaning, you can't have multiple attributes like `[GenerateAuthoringComponent, Serializable]`.
 Maybe I'll fix this at some point when I'm not feeling lazy.